On entropy-constrained Gaussian channel capacity via the moment problem: Asymptotic Characterizations of

 We use arguments similar to Abou-Faycal et al.~\cite{afaycal2001fading} and Wu and Verd\'u \cite{wu2010impact} to show the existence of a capacity-achieving distribution.
 In particular, we show that the set of feasible distributions is compact (with respect to the topology of weak convergence; see, e.g., the book by Billingsley \cite{billingsley2013convergence} for the results used in the proof) and the mutual information restricted to this set is continuous, which implies that the supremum is achieved \cite{luenberger1997optimization}.

 While we will not make use of this existence result in the remainder of this paper, it is interesting to note that for any finite $h$, the capacity is indeed achieved by some discrete distribution.
-This result also allows us to assume without loss of generality that the discrete r.v.\ $X$ is zero mean and of unit variance, which may simplify further analysis.
+This result also allows us to assume without loss of generality that the discrete random variable $X$ is zero mean and of unit variance, which may simplify further analysis.

 \begin{proposition} For any $h, \snr > 0$, the entropy-constrained capacity defined in \eqref{eqn: C_H} is given by

 and a maximizing choice of $X$ is zero mean, has unit variance, and has entropy $h$. \end{proposition} \begin{proof} Let $\calP$ denote the Polish space of the set of all distributions on $\bbR$ associated with the L\'evy metric, inducing the topology of weak convergence.
 Let $\calP_h$ be the set of distributions on $\bbR$ satisfying the constraints $\bbE[X^2] \leq 1$ and $H(X) \leq h$.
 Let $(P_n)_{n=0}^{\infty}$ be a sequence of distributions in $\calP_h$ converging weakly to $P \in \calP$.
 Let $X_n$ be distributed as $P_n$, i.e., each $X_n$ satisfies $\bbE[X_n^2] \leq 1$ and $H(X_n) \leq h$ and $X$ as $P$, i.e., $X_n$ converges to $X$ in distribution.
 Fatou's lemma implies that $\bbE[X^2] \leq \liminf_{n \to \infty} \bbE[X_n^2] \leq 1$, and the lower-semicontinuity of entropy implies that $H(X) \leq \liminf_{n \to \infty} H(X_n) \leq h$.
 Hence, we have that $\calP_h$ is a closed subset of $\calP$.
 Further, $\calP_h$ is tight, i.e., for every $\epsilon > 0$ there exists a compact subset $K_{\epsilon}$ of $\bbR$ such that for all $P \in \calP_h$, $X$ distributed as $P$ satisfies $\Pr\{X \notin K_{\epsilon}\} \leq \epsilon$.
 Indeed, choosing $K_{\epsilon} = \left[-1/{\sqrt{\epsilon}}, 1/{\sqrt{\epsilon}}\right]$, we have that $\Pr\{X \notin K_{\epsilon}\} = \Pr\{|X| >1/{\sqrt{\epsilon}} \} \leq \frac{\bbE[X^2]}{(1/\sqrt{\epsilon})^2} \leq \epsilon$, by Markov's inequality.
 Thus, by Prokhorov's theorem, $\calP_h$ is weakly compact.
 Since $\bbE[X^2] \leq 1$ for all distributions in $\calP_h$, we also have that $I(X, \snr)$ is weakly continuous on $\calP_h$ \cite{wu2012mmse}.
 Hence, the function achieves its maximum (which may not be unique).